Prisjakt/feed-specification/docs/integrations/magento.md

 # Magento 2

+## Installation

+1. Manual Installation:
+    - Download the Prisjakt Feed Magento plugin package from the following [link](https://drive.google.com/file/d/1c14NVUL6Mit4H7yJw1A6W3H7oxx8TksW/view?usp=sharing)
+    - If you encounter any issues or require assistance during the installation, please reach out to our support team at `support@prisjakt.nu`.

 ## Prisjakt Feed Module User Guide

 This guide will walk you through creating and managing product feeds in accordance with Google's guidelines using the Prisjakt module for Magento 2.